dmbarbour/glas/docs/GlasApps.md

 Observing the starting node has consequences!
 A runtime might discover that a transaction started on node A is better initiated on node B. Normally, we abort the transaction on node A and let B handle it.
 After observing that we started on node A, we instead *migrate* to node B. With optimizations, we can repeatedly evaluate on node B, *but only while connected to node A*.
 Thus, carelessly observing the node results in a system more vulnerable to disruption.

-## Filesystem and Network

-I propose to implement filesystem and network APIs in terms of FFI.
-We don't get much out of these APIs other than a safety wrapper around FFI, and that can be left to applications or adapters to avoid cluttering the runtime.

-The conventional APIs should be adapted for better pipelining.
-For example, even if 'open' has an error, it's best if we can safely continue applying several operations before checking the result.
-This might benefit from a null object pattern.
-Useful utility functions might involve reading or writing whole files in one step, or performing HTTP requests in one step.

 ## Securing Applications

 Not every program should be trusted with FFI, shared state, and other sensitive resources.
-This is true within a curated community configuration, and it is even more true with external scripts of ambiguous provenance.
+This is true within a curated community configuration, and even more true with external scripts of ambiguous provenance.
 So, what can be done?

 A configuration can describe who the user trusts or how to find this information.
 With a few conventions, when loading files we could poke around within a folder or repository for signed manifests and certifications of public signatures.
 A compiler can generate record of sources contributing to each definition - locations, secure hashes, other definitions, etc. - even accounting for overrides and 'eval' of macros.

 Instead of a binary decision for the entire application, perhaps we can isolate trust to specific definitions.
 Via annotations, some trusted definitions might express that they properly sandbox FFI, permitting calls from less-trusted definitions.
 And perhaps we can express a gradient of trust with our signatures, e.g. that a given definition can be trusted with 'filesystem access' instead of a role like 'full FFI access'.

 Ultimately, we can run untrusted applications in trusted sandboxes, and a trusted application adapter can construct sandboxes upon request based on application settings.
-If the application asks for more authority than it's trusted to receive, the adapter won't stop it: the adapter only observes application settings and runtime version info, it's ignorant of security concerns.
-Instead, it's the runtime that would look at the final web of definitions and say "no, this untrusted definition is using FFI".
-At that point, we can abandon the app, sandbox the app, or extend trust.
+If an application asks for more authority than it's trusted to receive, the adapter won't stop it: the adapter observes only application settings and runtime version info.
+Instead, the runtime will examine the final application, see that FFI or abstract resources are being used by untrusted functions without sufficient sandboxing, and reject the application.
+At that point, we can abandon the app, further sandbox the app, or extend trust.